Nahid-Mahmud/OopsiPay-Frontend/README.md

-Here's a refined version of the `README.md` for the OopsiPay frontend application.
-The changes focus on improving clarity, consistency, and organization while maintaining the original structure and content.
-I've streamlined sections, improved formatting, fixed minor inconsistencies (e.g., numbering in "Key implementation notes"), and enhanced readability with concise language and better headings.
-I've also ensured the document is professional and developer-friendly.

----

 # OopsiPay Frontend

 A comprehensive guide for developers working on the OopsiPay frontend, built with **React**, **TypeScript**, and **Vite**.
 This document covers setup, architecture, development workflows, testing, linting, deployment, troubleshooting, and contribution guidelines.